Mountain View High School (Bend, Oregon): History

+In 1989, the students had the ability to leave campus during lunch (open campus), but at the time the school district administration was considering ending this.
+Scott Mutchie, the superintendent, was saying that the presence of illegal drugs in the community was a factor to end open campus.
+Some students, in a school meeting, expressed disagreement with the reasoning.

 The school's mascot is a Cougar; MVHS originally adopted University of Notre Dame's fight song, but it is now based on that of Washington State University, whose mascot is also the cougar.

 Academics

-In 2008, 80% of the school's seniors received a high school diploma.
-Of 346 students, 278 graduated, 58 dropped out, four received a modified diploma, and six were still in high school in 2009.
+In 2008, the graduation rate was 80%.